Mice Galaxies (NGC 4676 A/B)

 Finder Chart

 The pair of galaxies can be found in the constellation Coma Berenices.
-Best observation time is in the months December through July.
+Best observation time is in the months December to July.

 Finder Chart Mice Galaxies (NGC 4676 A/B)